a-nau/AutoHotKey-GUI-and-Commands/shortcuts/readme.md

 ## Screen Management
-The [screenManagement.ak](./screenManagement.ahk) contains shortcuts to make moving along the screen, switching between windows, etc. easier.
+The [screenManagement.ahk](./screenManagement.ahk) contains shortcuts to make moving along the screen, switching between windows, etc. easier.
-The current lead key for this is `Home`.
+The current lead key for this is `CAPSLOCK`.
-Change it by replacing `Home` with the key of your choice.
+Change it by replacing `CAPSLOCK` with the key of your choice.

-## Miscellaneous

-Since I use a special keyboard, `home`, `end`, `pg up` and `pg down` are very well suited as lead keys.
-For standard keyboards, however, you should change this configuration.